seanwhs/React-Development-Foundations-to-Internals/module-5-final-project/README.md

 By completing this capstone, you should be able to:

-* Design React systems from scratch
+* design React systems from scratch
-* Reason about rendering and performance
+* reason about rendering behavior at scale
-* Structure scalable frontend architectures
+* structure production-grade frontend architectures
-* Apply React internals knowledge indirectly in real code
+* make informed performance trade-offs
+* think in terms of Fiber execution (implicitly)

 ---

 # End of Capstone Specification

+Just tell me.